hallambaker/Mathematical-Mesh/Web/Guide/key.md

-# Using the Key Command Set
+# Using the `key` Command Set

-The Key command set contains commands that operate on cryptographic secrets and nonces.
+The `key` command set contains commands that operate on cryptographic secrets and nonces.

 ## Generating Secrets and Nonces